Skip to main content

 A student-run support club for fostering connections, compassion and understanding by and for LGBTQ high school students.
 We are also responsible for designing and planning school-wide inclusivity events throughout the school year.

-• Advisor: Alison Douglas
+• Advisor: TBD

 A prestigious theatre honor society; high school students must take at least one elective drama class and participate in at least one after school production in addition to logging required thespian points in order to be inducted into the society.
 Thespians are permitted to march with honors regalia in their graduation ceremony.
 A $35 fee for lifetime membership is required before induction.

-• Advisors: Rachel Devlin and Jennifer Grgurich
+• Advisor: Rachel Devlin

 Key Club is part of Key Club International and the Kiwanis Club.
 Its focus is on service to others in the local community and beyond.
 Student-elected officers attend virtual regional meetings with neighboring high school clubs and help plan community service activities with advisors.
 In the past, we have collected donations for food drives, toy drives, and cancer support.
 We have volunteered in our district elementary schools for Veterans’ Day, Read Across America Week and Field Day.
 We also have participated in field trips to the local American Legion, partnered with Habitat for Humanity, and served lunch at the Trenton area soup kitchen.
 Students have the opportunity to complete volunteer work by attending monthly meetings, traveling on community service field trips, and participating in other volunteer opportunities.
 Key Club is open to all high school students.